 About Cadence, Inc.

-The business now known as Cadence, Inc. began in 1985 as Specialty Blades to address the needs of industrial companies who required high performance, razor sharp custom-made cutting blades.
-The Cadence name now brings together three well respected divisions, Cadence Science, Incision Tech and Specialty Blades, to create a premier metals manufacturing company.
-Cadence is located in Staunton, VA with a second manufacturing facility in Rhode Island.
+The business now known as Cadence, Inc. began in 1985 as Specialty Blades to address the needs of companies who required high performance, razor sharp custom-made cutting blades.
+Cadence is headquartered in Staunton, Virginia.

-Cadence is ranked among the top life science companies providing outsourced design and manufacturing solutions for surgical devices and scientific applications.
-The Cadence reputation as the market expert for improving product performance comes from a commitment to using innovative metals fabrication technologies.
-The world’s only IncisionLab™ enables better performance using our Define.
-Do.
-Measure. approach to new product design and development.
-Our proprietary “sharps” processing technologies enable Cadence to supply the most critical components and sub-assemblies for medical devices, scientific, and industrial applications.
+Cadence is ranked among the top companies providing contract manufacturing solutions.
+The Cadence reputation as the market expert for improving product performance comes from a commitment to using innovative fabrication technologies.
+Our proprietary “sharps” processing technologies enable Cadence to supply the most critical components and complex sub-assemblies for medical devices, scientific, and industrial applications.

 From humble beginnings...

 Specialty Blades developed a proprietary CNC sharpening process that featured precisely controlled, multiple step grinding and honing sequences similar to that used on razor blades, but optimized for maximum product flexibility.
 As one of the leading surgical manufacturers, the proven success in developing high performance cutting solutions spilled over into the sophisticated medical device market with the continued penetration of MIS (Minimally Invasive Surgery) techniques.
 The increasing need for smaller cutting components with razor sharp edges on unique materials created significant growth opportunities for Specialty Blades during the late '90s.